jazzytomato/jazzytomato.github.io/_posts/2016-2-17-hacking-tinder.md

 Copy and save the authorization token (the part that I have blanked out from the picture).
 We will send our requests using almost the same header (but don't bother copying it just yet).

 Then hit <kbd>TAB</kbd> to go in the response, then <kbd>B</kbd> to save the output to a file in the current directory.
-You will be prompted for a file name, you can save it to `matches.json` for example.
+You will be prompted for a file name; you can save it to `matches.json` for example.

-Have a quick glance at the file, it should contain all your matches and the full history of your messages and activity.
+Have a quick glance at the file, and it should contain all your matches and the full history of your messages and activity.

 Now, using the same technique of intercepting requests, I found that sending a message to a match is done via a POST request to `https://api.gotinder.com/user/matches/:match_id` with the request body being `{ message: 'Hello.' }`